 - (a) The Tribe has decided not to permit persons under the age of twenty-one (21) years to participate in Gaming Activities, or to loiter in the vicinity of the Gaming Facility where Gaming Activities are conducted.
-This decision of the Tribe shall be maintained for the duration of this Compact. - (b) If the Tribe permits the consumption of alcoholic beverages in the Gaming Facility, the Tribe agrees to prohibit persons under the age of twenty-one (21) years from being present in any area in which alcoholic beverages may be consumed, except to the extent permitted by the Gaming Facility's California Department of Alcoholic Beverage Control license.
+Persons under the age of twenty-one (21) years may be employed by the Gaming Operation in a non-gaming capacity.
+This decision of the Tribe shall be maintained for the duration of this Compact. - (b) If the Tribe permits the consumption of alcoholic beverages in the Gaming Facility, the Tribe agrees to prohibit persons under the age of twenty-one (21) years from being present in any area in which alcoholic beverages may be consumed, except to the extent permitted by the Gaming Facility's California Department of Alcoholic Beverage Control license(s).